tometoproject/tometo/CONTRIBUTING.md

 ## Pull Requests

-_(or Merge Requests, as GitLab calls them)_

-Pull/Merge Requests are how we usually land code for Tometo.
+Pull Requests are how we usually land code for Tometo.
 We use a simple model, where every contributor pushes changes either to their fork or to a branch on the main repository, and then brings those changes into the master branch.

+Keep in mind this refers to Mercurial's _named branches_, not bookmarks.
+We think it's worth going with named branches for the sake of familiarity of Git users.

-_(Please make Pull Requests against the `master` branch)_
+_(Please make Pull Requests against the `default` branch)_

-If you're bringing latest changes from `master` into your branch, please always rebase instead of merging.
-Also, please make sure that fixup commits are squashed into other related commits with meaningful commit messages.

 Always make sure that your code conforms to the style guidelines by running the
 following: